What Is Agricultural Runoff, and How Is It Harming Our Waters?

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 Water is a resource that gets a lot of coverage, probably because living things need it to survive.
-You may not think much about your water sources, especially if getting hydrated is as easy as turning on the tap and filling up a cup.
+You may not think about your water sources, especially all you have to do is turn on the tap.
 But clean, easily accessible water is by no means available to everyone, and a problem called agricultural runoff exacerbates matters.

 What Is Agricultural Runoff?

 Runoff happens when the water from rain, melted snow or irrigation doesn’t sink into the soil for proper absorption.
 Instead, it moves over the ground, picking up natural and artificial pollutants along the way.
 Eventually, those contaminants get deposited into coastal waterways, lakes, rivers and even underground sources of drinking water.